MindTouch/SGMLReader/ReadMe.md

 ### Release notes for 1.7.5 (2008-Jul-01)

-* Missing quote in attribute value causes catastropic failure.
+* Missing quote in attribute value causes catastrophic failure.
 * Unknown prefixes cannot be mapped to the same namespace.

 ### Release notes for 1.7.4 (2008-Jun-03)